 The first edition of this Chronology appeared in Portonian volume 11/3 September 1983.
 It was compiled in response to the many requests for historical information received by the Semaphore Public Library.

 The second edition of June 1987 was provoked by the formation of the Semaphore Road Development Committee, whose membership was keen to see Semaphore’s historic assets capitalised on.
-It was published in Portonian vol. 15 no. 4 (December 1987) and some years later adapted and expanded by the Semaphore Mainstreet Association and added to its website.
+It was published in Portonian vol. 15 no. 4 (December 1987) and some years later adapted and expanded by the Semaphore Mainstreet Association and added to this website.

 3RD EDITION – JANUARY 2015